The complexity of finding and enumerating optimal subgraphs to represent spatial correlation: Hardness on planar graphs

-\end{lma} \begin{proof} By Claim \ref{clm:sat-ND}, in this case there is a valid subgraph $H$ so that $\ND_H(v,f) = 0$ for all vertices $v$ with degree greater than one in $G$, other than vertices $z_i'$ for some $i$ and $a_j'$ for some $j$.
+\end{lemma} \begin{proof} By Lemma \ref{clm:sat-ND}, in this case there is a valid subgraph $H$ so that $\ND_H(v,f) = 0$ for all vertices $v$ with degree greater than one in $G$, other than vertices $z_i'$ for some $i$ and $a_j'$ for some $j$.
 It follows that for this choice of $H$